Menu

 3. Unlike the drawbridge at Sleeping Beauty Castle in Disneyland Park, Cinderella Castle’s drawbridge is purely ornamental and cannot be raised.

-5. Graceful spires, ornate turrets, and royal blue rooftops draw your gaze towards the castle’s pinnacle, employing the clever technique of forced perspective (a signature Disney technique).
-Through this visual illusion, onlookers are deceived into perceiving a castle much grander in scale than it truly is.
+5. Graceful spires, ornate turrets, and royal blue rooftops draw your gaze toward the castle’s pinnacle, employing the clever technique of forced perspective (a signature Disney technique).
+Through this visual illusion, onlookers are deceived into perceiving a castle much grander in scale than it is.
 As the structure ascends, its design proportions diminish.

 Made with Steel and Concrete

-6. Disney’s ingenuity deceives the eye, presenting the castle as if it were crafted from marble, when in fact, it is constructed with steel and concrete.
-The inner structure comprises a sturdy braced frame of 600 tons of steel, encircled by a ten-inch reinforced concrete wall.
+6. Disney’s ingenuity deceives the eye, presenting the castle as if it were crafted from marble when in fact, it is constructed with steel and concrete.
+The inner structure comprises a sturdy braced frame of 600 tons of steel encircled by a ten-inch reinforced concrete wall.
 All of this rests upon a foundation of concrete drilled caissons.
 Despite its brick-like appearance, no bricks were employed in its construction.

 7. The castle was designed to withstand winds of up to 110 miles per hour, boasting even more structural resilience.